openmindx/agi/README.md

         Type 'exit' to terminate the program.

 *** This recursive version of openmind agi_prompt is an example of connection to openai API using python.
-This script will continue indefinately recursively generating solution from problem. agi.py is published for further research and exploration building openmind towards an autonomous general intelligence multi-model integration environment.
+This script will continue indefinately recursively generating solution from problem. agi.py is published for further research building openmind autonomous general intelligence multi-model integration environment.
 Use at your own risk and know your API limits. agi.py will not stop until you exit to quit.
 For a deep dive into <a href="https://github.com/Professor-Codephreak"><b>AGI</b></a> research and development enter <b>agi</b> as the problem to solve.